-Plenty of Steam users are experiencing the Missing/Unavailable Content Manifest Error while trying to download or update the Steam games which are installed on their PCs.
+Many Steam users are experiencing the Missing/Unavailable Content Manifest Error while trying to download or update the Steam games installed on their PCs.
 A manifest is a file listing that includes the order of files & folders in the system.
 Steam manifest gets downloaded before downloading any files while updating or downloading games.
-To recall, the game files come into multiple parts.
+To recall, the game files come in multiple parts.

-Whereas, Steam downloads a new manifest and compares it with the older one before updating.
-Well, there can be several reasons behind such an error like issues with the server region on Steam, issues with the Steam download cache or IP configuration on your PC, issues with your antivirus program, issues with VPN and proxy servers, issues with Steam files, and more.
+Steam downloads a new manifest and compares it with the older one before updating it.
+There can be several reasons behind such an error, like issues with the server region on Steam, issues with the Steam download cache or IP configuration on your PC, issues with your antivirus program, issues with VPN and proxy servers, issues with Steam files, and more.

 If you’re also one of the victims to receive the same, you can follow this troubleshooting guide to fix it.

 We’ve shared a couple of possible solutions that should work for you.
 Follow them one by one until the problem gets solved.
 Now, without further ado, let’s get into it.

 1. Change Download Region

 This is one of the common reasons behind the content manifest error and multiple reports are coming out that changing the download region can easily fix the issue.
 The chances are high enough that some of the servers including your region server have some issues or overload.
 In that scenario, you should try changing the server region on Steam.
 To do so:

 - Open the Steam client > Click on Steam from the top-right corner of the interface.

 - Next, go to Settings > Select Downloads.